JFUcayal/RF---Rat-Race-Coupler/README.md

-# 📡 Rat-Race Coupler Design @ 2.4 GHz - Radiofrequency Project
+# 📡 Rat-Race Coupler Design @ 2.4 GHz - RF Project

 This repository presents the full development process of a **Rat-Race hybrid coupler** designed to operate at a **2.4 GHz** center frequency.
 The project focuses on applications in RF systems such as modulators, mixers, and wireless communication circuits.